Chaillot

 Chaillot ([ʃajo]) is a quarter of Paris, France, located in the 16th arrondissement, on the Right Bank.
 It is adjacent to Passy to the southwest (administratively part of la Muette) and is bound by Avenue de la Grande-Armée to the north.

 It is home to many of the city's wealthiest residents, and many embassies and museums.

+Toponymy

+The first mention of Chaillot is that of its church, Ecclesia de Caleio, which appears in a Papal bull from 1097.